 Either way you look at it, in any other uniform, he was simply Vince Carter.
 A former superstar and a shadow of his former self.

-But whenever he stepped foot on that Air Canada Centre court, he was Vince “Air Canada” Carter.
+But whenever he stepped foot on that Air Canada Centre court, whether as a beloved Raptor or a loathed ex-Raptor, he was Vince “Air Canada” Carter.
 Half-man, half amazing.

 And the greatest Toronto Raptor we’ve ever seen.